ftrackhq/ftrack-python/doc/glossary.rst

     api
         Application programming interface.

+    arrow
+        A Python library that offers a sensible, human-friendly approach to creating, manipulating, formatting and converting dates, times, and timestamps.
+Read more at http://crsmithdev.com/arrow/

     asset
         A container for :term:`asset versions <asset version>`, typically representing the output from an artist.
 For example, 'geometry'